The best NAS for Plex

 As a high-level overview, Plex is a free media server utility that catalogs your media collection and makes it available for streaming on all of the connected devices in your home.

-It is often considered to be the best media server around, and there are a few reasons for that.
+It is often considered the best media server around, and for good reason.
 First up is the fact that it's available on just about any ecosystem: Android, iOS, Windows, macOS, Android TV, all streaming dongles, and most smart TVs.
 Basically, you can install Plex on all the devices you own.

-Plex also does a great job with media organization.
-It sorts your music, movies, and TV shows into relevant categories, and adds high-resolution album art, covers, trailers, and metadata automatically.
-Also, as the content is streamed locally within your home network, it doesn't count toward your internet bandwidth costs.
+Plex also does a great job of organizing media.
+It sorts your music, movies, and TV shows into relevant categories and automatically adds high-resolution album art, covers, trailers, and metadata.
+Also, because the content is streamed locally on your home network, it doesn't count toward your internet bandwidth usage.

 What is Plex transcode, and how does it work?

-The biggest reason for Plex's dominance has to do with the fact that it can play any file on any device.
+The biggest reason for Plex's dominance is that it can play any file on any device.
 Plex has a powerful transcoding service baked in, and if you have the paid Plex Pass plan, you can unlock hardware acceleration — that makes a huge difference for transcoding 4K files.

 Even if you're using an iPhone, iPad, Amazon tablet, an older smart TV, or an Android phone, you can confidently play your media library on any device without any issues.
 Plex handles transcodes automatically, so there's no intervention needed from your side — and that makes it a fantastic media streaming service.